Caesar3142/Lid-Driven-Cavity-PINNs/README.md

-# Lid-Driven Cavity Flow Solver using Discrete Loss Optimization
+# Lid-Driven Cavity Flow Solver using Physics-Informed Neural Networks (PINNs)

-This project implements a solver for the lid-driven cavity flow problem using an **Optimizing a Discrete Loss (ODIL)** framework.
-The approach discretizes the Navier-Stokes equations using finite differences and optimizes the discrete residuals directly.
+This project implements a solver for the lid-driven cavity flow problem using **Physics-Informed Neural Networks (PINNs)**.
+The approach uses a neural network to represent the solution and enforces the governing PDEs through automatic differentiation.

 ## Problem Description